Smithsonian/dpo-cook/docs/content/docs/getting-started/index.md

 ### Configuration

-In the `server` subfolder, you find templates for the 3 required configuration files.
+In the `server` subfolder, you find templates for the 3 required server configuration files.
 Copy and rename the template, then edit it to your needs.
 For example:

 ```bash